unstoppabledomains/dev-docs/manage-domains/domain-management-faq.md

 ### What happens when a subdomain is bridged?

 Nothing, it will remain intact and proceed just like a regular domain.

+### Can I block or restrict subdomains on my domain?

+You need to approve every subdomain created, so if you don't want a subdomain to exist, you can decline to create it.
+Unstoppable Domains cannot create a subdomain for a domain you hold.
+Only you can do that.